Last Updated on February 1, 2026 by Emily Hopkins

 There you have it, our top 10 countries to retire abroad for British.
 If you have gotten this far, we hope that this post has helped you get closer to deciding where to retire.

-That said, Portugal and Spain remain to be the most attractive destination for most expats from the UK.
-Retiring in Portugal or Spain shouldn’t be just an aspiration; proper planning and the right steps can indeed become a tangible reality.
+That said, Portugal and Spain continue to be among the most attractive destinations for UK expats.
+Retiring in either country doesn’t have to remain just an aspiration; careful planning and following the right steps can make it a tangible reality.

 To initiate the Retirement Visa process and receive assistance from relocation specialists, Schedule a Call with Viv Europe!
 Let us handle the intricacies of your Visa application.
 This includes accommodation, legal matters, and everything else, allowing you to unwind and trust the process.